-The Writing section of the IELTS Academic exam includes two tasks.
+The IELTS writing exam includes two tasks (IELTS Writing Task 1 and IELTS Writing Task 2).
 Topics are general in nature and can span across various themes.
 The topics are suitable for candidates entering undergraduate and postgraduate studies, or seeking a PR or a job in an English-speaking country.

 Time Allotted: 20 minutes

 Word Limit: 150 words

 On the IELTS Academic Writing Task 1, students are presented with a graph, table, chart, diagram, or process, and are asked to describe, summarize, or explain the information in their own words.
 They may be asked to describe and explain data, describe the stages of a process, how something works or describe an object or event.
 The main purpose of this task is to see how well a student assimilates information and is able to put that understanding in his own words.

 In the IELTS General Writing Task 1 module, a candidate is supposed to write an informal/semi-formal/formal letter.

 Note that, a candidate has to write a minimum of 150 words.
 In case a candidate writes less than 150 words, he/she will be penalized.
 However, writing more than 150 words will not attract a penalty.